thegalaxykat/RISC-V-python-simulation/README.md

 ![MCV Diagram](MVC.png)

-Please read through the comments on our code and function docstrings for more information on precisely how the it works.
+You can read through the comments on our code and function docstrings for more information on precisely how the it works.

 ### Tests